May 21, 2018

 But when I edged closer, I saw an edge of scratchy gray material underneath his paws.
 He had wrapped himself around my slippers, keeping them warm for me!
 He did not protest when I took them – in fact, I may have even felt a nudge of affection from his tapered head.

 After breakfast I washed Jesse’s pile of clothes, and then we went back to bed, where we slept away another ten hours.
 I missed a dental appointment.

 November 23, 2009

 The Authorities were quick to discover my badger.

-“Are you ‘Chris?’” one of them asked, his face one-third covered by federal-issue sunglasses.
+“Are you ‘Christian?’” one of them asked, his face one-third covered by federal-issue sunglasses.

 “Yes,” I said, shielding my eyes from the glare.
 “Christian is me.”